opendocsg/opendoc-sensor-data-exchange/User Guide/Projects.md

 3. Click [Insert icon].

 [Insert screenshot - Publish Topic on SDX On Premises]

+[Insert how to publish topic topic to SDX on-prem]

 You can add more topics within the topic on your own project by selecting from topic folder or subfolder and clicking the   icon.